tonai/Lightning-talks/JavaScript/01_Vanilla/05_Best-practices.md

 ### Strict mode

 [Strict mode](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Strict_mode) can help you to minimise errors.
+It disallows lots of bad parts of the language :
+* Variables can’t be left undeclared
+* Function parameters must have unique names
+* `with` is forbidden
+* ...

 But it's important to declare the strict mode inside of the local scope of your module.
 Declaring it outside can lead to troubles with vendor modules when using a tool that will concatenate all your files into one.